 The story of the AquaBounty genetically modified salmon has become a tale of two fish.

-One, the “pink salmon,” is a darling of environmentalists and recreational anglers because it’s considered “wild” and more natural than farmed Atlantic fish, even though it can also be invasive and its “wild” origins are more the stuff of myth.
+One, the “pink salmon” (one of the five species of Pacific salmon) is a darling of environmentalists and recreational anglers because it’s considered “wild” and perceived as more natural than farmed Atlantic salmon, even though it can also be invasive and its “wild” origins are more the stuff of myth.

-The other is the AquaBounty AquAdvantage Salmon, demonized by environmental groups because it’s not ‘wild’, might escape–it can’t because it’s raised in inland farms –and considered potentially invasive, although multiple environmental studies say it is not.
+The other is the AquaBounty AquAdvantage Salmon, demonized by some of the more extremist environmental groups because it’s not “wild,” might escape (actually, it can’t because it’s raised in inland farms), and considered potentially invasive (although multiple environmental studies conclude it is not).

-This summer, anglers in Ireland and Scotland reported they were reeling in increasing numbers of foreign salmon that had apparently displaced local fish.
-Their consternation prompted thegovernment to seek out additional sightings or landings of these alien fish varieties.
+In the summer of 2017, anglers in Ireland and Scotland reported they were reeling in increasing numbers of foreign salmon that had apparently displaced local fish.
+Their consternation prompted the government to seek out additional sightings or landings of these alien fish varieties.

 The incidents highlight a strange twist in the plot involving efforts by anti-GMO environmental groups, like Food and Water Watch, to halt commercial production of the world’s first genetically engineered salmon — a fish that grows to full size about twice as fast as traditionally farmed Atlantic salmon.